dat3startcode/javaScriptInClass3sem/day2/TUESDAY.md

 ## Tuesday objectives

 - recap from yesterday (arrays, objects, map, filter, reduce, callbacks)
+- node, npm, npx
+- create a new project with npm init
 - the dom
 - events
 - forms